Turkey-Shaped Cheese Ball for Thanksgiving

 Instructions

-• Combine Boursin, cream cheese, parsley, chives, lemon zest, Worcestershire sauce, tabasco in the bowl of a stand mixer fitted with a paddle attachment (or in a large bowl if using an electric mixer).
-Mix until a smooth uniform mixture has come together, stop and scrape down the sides and continue mixing if needed.
+• Combine the Boursin, cream cheese, parsley, chives, lemon zest, Worcestershire sauce, and Tabasco in the bowl of a stand mixer fitted with a paddle attachment (or in a large bowl if using an electric mixer).
+Mix, scraping down the sides as needed. until a smooth, uniform mixture forms.

-• Once the cheese has chilled roll each piece into a ball between your hands, then roll each piece into either the chopped pistachios, apricots or cranberries.
+• Once the cheese has chilled, roll each piece into a ball between your hands, then roll each piece into one of the toppings: you should have 3 cranberry-rolled balls, 4 pistachio-rolled balls, and 5 apricot-rolled balls.

 Photos by Haley Hunt Davis